 ICHTHYS: The Christian Fish Symbol

 Why is ICHTHYS sometimes spelled IXOYE?
-The IXOYE version of the word is not transliterated English but Greek.
-The Greek letters are in capital, not lowercase.
+The IXOYE version of the word is not transliterated into English but in Greek.
+The Greek letters are capitalized, not lowercase.
 The letter “I” is a Greek iota.
 The “X” is a Greek chi.
 The “O” is a theta.
 The “Y” is an upsilon.
 The “E” is a sigma.

 The Christian Cross: Latin Cross or Crucifix?

 The cross is the most recognizable symbol of Christianity, in the Protestant tradition or in any other.
-The purpose of the tee-shaped design, with a longer vertical bar and a smaller horizontal bar affixed and intersecting one-third of the way down the horizontal bar, was to provide maximum functionality as a device used for execution during the Roman Empire.
+The purpose of the T-shaped design, with a long vertical bar and a smaller horizontal bar affixed and intersecting one-third of the way down the horizontal bar, was to provide maximum functionality as a device used for execution during the Roman Empire.
+(Also see Why Don’t Protestants Use Crucifixes?)

 Alpha and Omega: Greek Letters, Christian Symbol

-The Alpha and Omega symbol appeared on the graves of Christian during the time of the Roman Empire and reflected the hope that believers have that Jesus will return to Earth, defeat evil, and welcome believers to eternal life.
+The Alpha and Omega symbol appeared on the graves of Christians during the time of the Roman Empire and reflected the hope that believers had that Jesus will return to Earth, defeat evil, and welcome believers to eternal life.
+(Also, see Protestant vs. Non-Denominational: What’s the Difference?)

 Christian Anchor Symbol